LogtalkDotOrg/logtalk3/tools/ports_profiler/NOTES.md

 It can also report the number of times each clause (or grammar rule) is used.
 It is inspired by the ECLiPSe `port_profiler` tool.

-The procedure box model is the same used in the debugger tool.
-This is an extended version of the original Byrd's four port model.
+The procedure box model is the same as the one used in the debugger tool.
+This is an extended version of the original Byrd's four-port model.
 Besides the standard `call`, `exit`, `fail`, and `redo` ports, Logtalk also defines two post-unification ports, `fact` and `rule`, and an `exception` port.
 This tool can also distinguish between deterministic exits